Who We Are at Friendship Bridge

-Friendship Bridge is a registered 501(c)(3) nonprofit organization that empowers impoverished Guatemalan women to create a better future for themselves, their children and their communities through microfinance and education.
-Friendship Bridge works primarily with indigenous populations in rural areas where the rate of poverty in Guatemala is the highest.
+We are a registered 501(c)(3) nonprofit organization that creates opportunities that empower impoverished women in Guatemala to create a better future for themselves, their children and their communities through microfinance and education.
+Friendship Bridge works primarily with indigenous Guatemalan women in rural areas where the rate of poverty in Guatemala is the highest.
 While illiteracy and poverty rates are staggering in these regions, the women we work with are determined to create a change.

 Friendship Bridge is a 501(c)(3) organization with a tax ID number 84-1141078.